 If schedule variance is found, new schedule network diagrams might need to be developed based on the corrective actions planned.
 Other schedule outputs such as Milestone charts, resource histograms might change, and even alternate schedules may need to be drawn.
 Hence, both schedule data and schedule stand to be updated due to this process.
 There could be other project documents such as risk register that you may update based on what you discover while executing this process.

 Organizational process assets updates

-To refer one of my experiences, we were trying to provide a detailed schedule right at the proposal stage of a new sub-project for an existing customer.
-We tried to compress schedule (using crashing and fast tracking) in order to satisfy our demanding customer.
-Scheduling exercise took two of us two weeks of time with 12-14 hours every day spent on it, and we presented updated schedule about 4 times.
-Customer’s undue focus on reducing detailed schedule (worthless exercise since requirements were not detailed) ended up in considerable lost time.
+To refer to one of my experiences, we were trying to provide a detailed schedule right at the proposal stage of a new sub-project for an existing customer.
+We tried to compress the schedule (using crashing and fast-tracking) in order to satisfy our demanding customers.
+Scheduling exercise took two of us two weeks of time with 12-14 hours per day spent on it, and we presented an updated schedule about 4 times.
+The customer’s undue focus on reducing the detailed schedule (worthless exercise since requirements were not detailed) ended up in considerable lost time.
 Finally, we realized this and settled for high-level estimates with suitable documented assumptions, and got project timelines approved.

-Do not attempt to give detailed schedule at proposal stage, unless every small details of scope are worked out.
-You might end up spending too much time modifying schedule, which anyway changes later when you enter planning phase to work out a detailed schedule.
+Do not attempt to give a detailed schedule at the proposal stage, unless every small detail of scope is worked out.
+You might end up spending too much time modifying the schedule, which anyway changes later when you enter the planning phase to work out a detailed schedule.